News

 What is Aalto International Talent Program?

 Aalto International Talent Program is an annual group mentoring program for Aalto University’s international students and Finnish companies looking for future talent.
 The program offers a space for open dialogue and mutually beneficial learning experiences.
-This year, 150 students and 17 companies are participating in the program.
-The company partners in 2023 are: CGI, Elisa, F-Secure, Fiskars, Huld, If, Kemira, Konecranes, Metso Outotec, Murata, Nokia, Okmetic, Stora Enso, Umicore, WithSecure, Wärtsilä and Ylva.
+150 students and 17 companies were participating in the program.
+The company partners in 2023 were: CGI, Elisa, F-Secure, Fiskars, Huld, If, Kemira, Konecranes, Metso Outotec, Murata, Nokia, Okmetic, Stora Enso, Umicore, WithSecure, Wärtsilä and Ylva.

 Aalto International Talent Program